Learning Failure-Inducing Models for Testing Software-Defined Networks: Conclusions

 We developed \FRAM, an ML-guided fuzzing method for testing SDN-systems. \FRAM employs ML to guide fuzzing in order to (1)~generate a set of test data, i.e., fuzzed control messages, leading to failures and (2)~learn failure-inducing models that describe conditions when the system is likely to fail. \FRAM implements an iterative process that fuzzes control messages, learns failure-inducing models, and plans how to better guide fuzzing in the next iteration based on the learned models.
 We evaluated \FRAM on several synthetic SDN-systems controlled by either one of two SDN controllers.
 Our results indicate that \FRAM is able to generate effective test data that cause system failures and produce accurate failure-inducing models.
 Furthermore, \FRAM's performance does not depend on the network size and is hence applicable to systems with large networks.

 In the future, we plan to extend \FRAM to account for sequences of control messages.
 Fuzzing multiple control messages at once poses new challenges due to message intervals, message dependencies, and state changes in the system under test.
 To learn failure-inducing models from control message sequences, we will further investigate ML techniques that process sequential data.
+In addition, we will extend \FRAM to generate diverse test cases, defined by message sequences, aiming at maximizing state coverage during testing of SDN controllers.
+To this end, we will conduct further research to define and quantify the diversity of test cases and the state coverage of SDN controllers, and incorporate these into our fuzzing framework.
 In the long term, we plan to further validate the generalizability and usefulness of \FRAM by applying it to additional SDN-systems and conducting user studies.